 I strive to be current using available technologies that can strengthen the connection between concept taught and concept learned.
 I also love memes and "dad jokes".
 I incorporate humor in my teaching, as I do in my everyday life.
 I enjoy telling stories from my own life as a way to illustrate complex psychology concepts and make the material more relatable.
 I believe that learning should be fun, interesting, informative, but most of all applicable to everyday life.

-I currently teach General Psychology (PSYC 281) and Psychology of Human Development (PSYC 291).
+I teach General Psychology (PSYC 281), Psychology of Adolescence (PSYC 290) and Psychology of Human Development (PSYC 291).